Monthly Archives: January 2019

 Letters not only make visual sense.
 Letters make handwriting sense.
 Visual sense is a consequence, an effect of the rational, logical and systematic use of tools, materials and methods.
 The particulars, though, are embodied and can’t be explained with words, … Continue reading

-Bernardino Cataneo was writing a master at the University of Siena around 1544-1560.
+Bernardino Cataneo was a writing master at the University of Siena around 1544-1560.
 The only known surviving exemplars of his writing are the pages in this copybook, dated 4 February 1545.

 David Kindersley, British stone carver and letter designer wrote ‘Knowledge and experience must go hand in hand if any understanding is to be achieved.’